-These scores are necessary to determine if a student is reading at or above college level.
+College Level Reading Scores are necessary to determine if a student is reading at or above college level.
 (Required for all courses excluding English and Math)

+ACT: 18+CPT: 83+

-- CPT: 83+ - ACT: 18+ - SAT: 440+ on Verbal/Critical Reading - 3.
-Test scores are valid for valid for 2 years from the date of testing. - 4.
-These students must have completed six semesters of high school credit, a minimum of eighteen (18) credits, including studies undertaken in the ninth grade, enroll in courses that meet the requirements for an associate degree, and when necessary, students must also enroll in DE courses that also meet high school graduation. - 5.
-The student must submit an application for admission to MCC. - 6.
-The student must satisfy any course prerequisites as required by the current MCC catalog.
+- 4. Test scores are valid for 2 years from the date of testing. - 5.
+These students must have completed six semesters of high school credit, a minimum of eighteen (18) credits, including studies undertaken in the ninth grade, enroll in courses that meet the requirements for an associate degree, and when necessary, students must also enroll in DE courses that also meet high school graduation. - 6.
+The student must submit an application for admission to SCF. - 7.
+The student must satisfy any course prerequisites as required by the current SCF catalog

-The early admission student enrolls full-time as an MCC college student and receives both college and high school credit upon successful completion of the course(s).
+The early admission student enrolls full-time as an SCF college student and receives both college and high school credit upon successful completion of the course(s).
 The student must include in the college schedule courses that will meet the requirements for high school graduation.
-Students must satisfy any course prerequisites as required by the current MCC catalog.
-A high school diploma will be awarded to an Early Admission student after his or her successful completion (2.0 GPA) of a full-time freshman year at MCC.
+Students must satisfy any course prerequisites as required by the current SCF catalog.
+A high school diploma will be awarded to an Early Admission student after his or her successful completion (2.0 GPA) of a full-time freshman year at SCF.
 Early admission students must meet all state and district course graduation requirements in order to be awarded a high school diploma from the Sarasota School District.